Saturday, June 24, 2006

 Lake Erie sighs

-Water samples were tested using a conductivity meter, pH meter, alkalinity titration, and turbidity meter.
+Water samples were tested using a conductivity meter, pH meter,

 Bottom sample results were: